kennyalive/blog/content/post/math-typesetting-2020.md

 This site (including this page) is an output of ***Hugo site generator***.
 Hugo is a program that consumes content in the form of *Markdown-formatted documents* and produces a web site - a collection of the files (HTML, CSS, JavaScript, images, etc.) that can be served by a web server.
 The site's layout and styles are defined by a *Hugo theme*.
 There are a lot of free themes available online.

 ***KaTeX JavaScript library*** is used to render mathematical formulas.
-[KaTeX  Auto-render Extension](https://katex.org/docs/autorender.html) provides html snippet that should be inserted into html header to enable KaTeX on the page:
+[KaTeX  Auto-render Extension](https://katex.org/docs/autorender.html) provides html snippet that should be inserted into html header to enable KaTeX on the web page:
 ```xml
   <!-- the head tag is usually defined by the theme, for example,
   in the theme that I use it's in the layouts/partials/header.html file -->